eric-d-knowles/vscode-greene/doc.md

     "
     ```

-    Even though we're planning to work in VS Code, launching a Jupyter Lab server inside the container is necessary because VS Code connects to Jupyter kernels through the Jupyter protocol.
-The Jupyter server acts as a bridge between your local editor and the remote Python kernel running inside the Singularity container.
+    The Jupyter server will act as a bridge between VS Code and the remote Python kernel running inside the Singularity container.